top of page

 • devoción – devotion

-A Fun Cultural Connection: Chía Pets and Ancient Traditions
+A Fun Cultural Connection: ChĆa Pets and Ancient Traditions

-Did you know that the popular Chía Pet connects to ancient Mesoamerican traditions?
-People sprout semillas de chía (chia seeds) in Mexico on clay figurines or pots.
-It must be precisely on Samaritan Friday, as it takes two weeks for the chia to germinate and the animals to be embellished with the chia plant, as part of Los Altares de Dolores.
-These sprouts symbolize new life and hope.
-So next time you see a Chía Pet, you’re looking at a tradition with roots far more profound than pop culture.
+Did you know that the popular ChĆa Pet connects to ancient Mesoamerican traditions?
+People in Mexico sprout semillas de chĆa (chia seeds) in clay figurines.
+The planting occurs on Samaritan Friday so that the chia can grow into decorative plants.
+This practice coincides with Los Altares de Dolores, and the sprouts symbolize new life and hope.
+So, the next time you see a ChĆa Pet, remember its deep-rooted tradition.

 • semilla – seed